-52A notable exception is recent work by Lind and Ramondo (2018) that generalizes quantitative Ricardian models by tractably relaxing this assumption.
+&lt;sup>54A notable exception is recent work by Lind and Ramondo (2019) that generalizes quantitative Ricardian models by tractably relaxing this assumption.

-$^{^{53}}$ Consistent with this assumption, column 2 of Table C.1 shows that the distance elasticity of trade is unaffected by ENSO, our source of exogenous variation in the spatial correlation of absolute advantage.
+$^{55}$ Consistent with this assumption, column 2 of Table C.1 shows that the distance elasticity of trade is unaffected by ENSO, our source of exogenous variation in the spatial correlation of absolute advantage.
 In the Eaton and Kortum (2002) model, this elasticity embodies the pattern of comparative advantage.